Travel insurance when pregnant

 - airlines – most airlines won’t allow you to fly after 37 weeks.
 Be sure to check your airline’s policy before booking your flight.
 The NHS also offers valuable advice on flying safely while pregnant

-- food and drink – food and water-borne conditions, such as stomach upsets and diarrhea, can be particularly dangerous during pregnancy.
+- food and drink – food and water-borne conditions, such as stomach upsets and diarrhoea, can be particularly dangerous during pregnancy.
 The NHS offers helpful advice on what foods and drink to avoid both at home and abroad, while pregnant

-- activities – high risk sports such as horse riding, waterskiing and surfing are not recommended during pregnancy.
+- activities – high risk sports such as horse riding, water-skiing and surfing are not recommended during pregnancy.
 It’s also wise to avoid these other popular holiday activities:

 - scuba diving as you may be at risk of decompression sickness, which could lead to miscarriage

-- Hot-air balloon trips, because of the change in oxygen levels
+- hot-air balloon trips, because of the change in oxygen levels

 The Babycentre UK gives a more comprehensive list of what activities to avoid during pregnancy.

 Will pregnancy travel insurance allow me to travel up to full term?